 ANZ reviews its Board composition regularly.
-The NBO Committee was created in 2019, with one of its duties being to assist the Board with all matters to do with reviewing Board composition.
+The NBO Committee assists the Board with all matters to do with reviewing Board composition.
 In assessing potential candidates and in undertaking reviews of the size and composition of the Board, the NBO Committee takes into account the guiding principle that the Board's composition should reflect an appropriate mix having regard to such matters as:

 - skills/experience across the key areas identified in the ANZ Board Skills Matrix;

 - tenure; and

-- · diversity.
+- diversity.